What is a Sommelier?

 How much wine knowledge do I need?

 Becoming a sommelier is much easier when you have some basic knowledge about wine and food.
-In addition, you need a trained palate, and you should try gaining some insight into wine production and cultivars.
+In addition, you need a trained palate, and you should try gaining insight into wine production and cultivars.

 What types of sommelier certifications are there?